Easy Cochinita Pibil

 Instructions

-- 1Combine the achiote paste, orange juice, lime juice and cumin in a blender or food processor.
-Pulse briefly until combined.
+- 1Combine the achiote paste, orange juice, lime juice, and ground cumin in a blender or food processor.
+Pulse for 30–45 seconds until the mixture is smooth and well combined.
+Rinse the blender immediately to prevent staining.

-- 4Remove the lid.
-Use two forks to shred the pork into bite-sized pieces, then toss it briefly with the remaining juices.
+- 4Remove the pot from heat.
+Using two forks, shred the pork into bite-sized pieces directly in the pot, then toss it with the remaining cooking liquid to combine.

-- 5Taste and season with salt and pepper as needed.
-(I used about 1 teaspoon fine sea salt and 1/2 teaspoon black pepper.)
+- 5Taste the pork and season with salt and pepper as needed.

 Nutrition — Per Serving